 Ms. Valentina Selormey

-In addition to her professional growth, she possesses a management certificate earn from the Ghana Institute of Management and Public Administration (GIMPA) in Accra, and a variety of refresher courses, such as: Ending preventable maternal and neonatal deaths (PICCAM Strategy, Ghana Health Service - Koforidua, 2015), Continuing Professional Development on ethical issues in health (Ghana Health Service, 2015), Psycho-social counseling and home-based care training (IOC/FHI SHARPER, 2014), Family planning and newborn care updates, etc.
+She holds a certificate in management from the Ghana Institute of Management and Public Administration (GIMPA) in Accra, along with diverse experience in clinical care and public health.
+She has also received training in other fields of study, such as Ending preventable maternal and neonatal deaths (PICCAM Strategy, Ghana Health Service - Koforidua, 2015), Continuing Professional Development on ethical issues in health (Ghana Health Service, 2015), Psycho-social counselling and home-based care training (IOC/FHI SHARPER, 2014), Family planning and newborn care updates, etc.

 "Action without thought is empty.
 Thought without action is blind." - Osagyefo Dr. Kwame Nkrumah.